 Medicaid Postpartum Coverage Extension Tracker

 The Medicaid program finances about 4 in 10 births in the U.S. Federal law requires states to provide pregnancy-related Medicaid coverage through 60 days postpartum.
 After that period, some postpartum individuals may qualify for Medicaid through another pathway, but others may lose coverage, particularly in non-expansion states.
-To help improve maternal health and coverage stability and to help address racial disparities in maternal health, a provision in the American Rescue Plan Act of 2021 gives states a new option to extend Medicaid postpartum coverage to 12 months via a state plan amendment (SPA).
-This new option took effect on April 1, 2022 and is available to states for five years; however, the option was made permanent by the Consolidated Appropriations Act 2023.
-The Centers for Medicare and Medicaid Services (CMS) released guidance on December 7, 2021 on how states can implement this new option.
+To help improve maternal health and coverage stability and to help address racial disparities in maternal health, a provision in the American Rescue Plan Act of 2021 gave states a new option to extend Medicaid postpartum coverage to 12 months via a state plan amendment (SPA).
+This new option took effect on April 1, 2022 and was originally available for five years; however, the option was made permanent by the Consolidated Appropriations Act 2023.
+The Centers for Medicare and Medicaid Services (CMS) released guidance on December 7, 2021 on how states could implement this option.